-This course is designed to provide students with information on the essentials of the nature of law and the functions of the judicial system in the business environment.
+This course is designed to provide the student with information on the essentials of the nature of law and the functions of the judicial system in the business environment.
 An overview of legal characteristics of a sole proprietorship, partnerships and corporations are discussed.
-Prerequisite: None.
 Lec.
 Hrs.
 040 Lab Hrs.
 000 Other Hrs.
 000